rongqianma/visualdashboard/README.md

 ## How to make changes to the dashboard?

-- Edit the files in the repository as needed.
+- Edit the files in the repository as needed
 - Once the edits are made, navigate to your webservice on the Render dashboard
 - Select the option to "Manually deploy the latest commit"